privatenumber/reactive-json-file/README.md

 Sync JSON mutations to disk using reactive magic!

-Great for removing "save concerns" after updating a JSON object on disk.
+Great for removing saving-to-disk concerns when updating a JSON object.

 ```js
 import { openJson } from 'reactive-json-file'